foundry-rs/foundry/README.md

 **Takeaway: Forge compilation is consistently faster than Hardhat by a factor of `2.1x` to `5.2x`, depending on the amount of caching involved.**

-More documentation can be found in the [forge crate](./crates/forge/README.md).

 ## Cast

 Cast is a swiss army knife for interacting with Ethereum applications from the command line.